ZzzGin/national-parks-planner/README.md

 ### AI-Powered Writing Assistant

-- **Gemini 2.5 Pro Integration**: Uses Google's Gemini 2.5 Pro model for intelligent content generation
+- **Gemini AI Integration**: Uses Google's Gemini 2.5 models (Pro and Flash) for intelligent content generation
 - **Configurable API Settings**: Built-in settings modal to configure API key and model type
 - **Streaming Responses**: Real-time streaming of AI responses for immediate feedback
 - **Context-Aware**: AI has access to all files in your project for comprehensive understanding